antoinejaussoin/lastertag/README.md

 - [`hardware/`](hardware/) — electronics notes and future 3D-printable parts

 Start with the [high-level plan](docs/high-level-plan.md), then use the [shopping list](docs/shopping-list.md) for the two-player prototype.
+The [Pico W capabilities guide](docs/pico-w-capabilities.md) explains what runs on each player controller, its memory, storage, networking, and limitations.